paul-ollis/vpe-demos/README.rst

 This directory tree contains various demonstrations of how you can use VPE.
 All of the code in here has undergone some far-from-vigorous testing.

-The point of the code here is to provide code that you can run and experiment with as a way to get familiar with the VPE library.
+The point of the code here is to provide stuff that you can run and experiment with as a way to get familiar with the VPE library.
 Some of the things the examples aim for are: